fabianschyrer/jenkins_docker_cto/README.md

 # README - jenkins_docker_cto

-The Jenkins Continuous Integration and Delivery server.
+The Jenkins Continuous Integration and Continous Delivery server.

 This is a fully functional Jenkins server.
 [http://jenkins.io/](http://jenkins.io/).